 License

-Both ActivityWatch and TimeScribe have their unique strengths and serve similar purposes effectively.
+ActivityWatch appears to have several advantages over TimeScribe, particularly in popularity, activity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 ActivityWatch has been in development longer, starting 10 years ago, compared to TimeScribe which began 1 year ago.
 This 8.9-year head start suggests ActivityWatch may have more mature features and established processes.